Understanding Lactation and Insurance Coverage

 • If necessary, escalate your call to a supervisor to support your case.

 For each visit, I will submit the claim and - if claims are not covered as they should be - can sometimes do an appeal.
 Any fees that are not covered will be billed for using your credit card on file.
-I can provide a good-faith estimate before your visits - just ask!
+I can provide a good-faith estimate before your visits - please ask!